CrunchyData/pgSimload/doc/01_overview.md

       write work on a PostgreSQL server (standalone or the primary of a PostgreSQL cluster with a(some) replica(s).

-    - as per version 1.1.0, the SQL-Loop mode execution can be limitated to:
+    - the SQL-Loop mode execution can be limitated to:

       - a number of loop exections you define thanks to the `-loops <int64>` parameter and/or